GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 ## Development Log and Status Updates

 *   **2024-05-19 (Self-initiated based on previous "Next Action"):**
+    *   **Performed Targeted Self-Review & Coherency Check**:
+        *   Verified that all primary AI flows (`answerGs1Questions.ts`, `analyzeStandards.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts`, `naturalLanguageToFormalDescription.ts`, and the synthesis part of `answerGs1QuestionsWithVectorSearch.ts`) robustly handle potential `null`/`undefined` outputs from LLM prompt calls by replacing all `output!` assertions with explicit `if (!output)` checks and returning schema-compliant error objects.
+This fully addresses a key feedback point from the simulated Gemini Code Assist review regarding AI flow robustness.
+        *   Confirmed Firebase deployment configurations (`firebase.json`, `apphosting.yaml`) are aligned with Firebase App Hosting as the primary deployment target for the Next.js application and its backend logic, as per previous corrections.
+        *   Validated that the interface (input schema, function signature, return type) of `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` is now correctly aligned with its usage in the `answerGs1QuestionsWithVectorSearch` flow, resolving another key feedback point from Gemini Code Assist.
+        *   The codebase is considered coherent and robust in these reviewed areas.
+*   **2024-05-19 (Self-initiated based on previous "Next Action"):**
     *   **Refined the `validate-identifier.ts` flow's prompt and output schema for clarity and robustness**:
         *   The prompt for `validateIdentifierPrompt` in `src/ai/flows/validate-identifier.ts` was significantly enhanced with more detailed and structured mock rules for each GS1 identifier type.
         *   Instructions were added to guide the LLM in generating a granular list of checks performed and their outcomes in the `details` field of the output.
 This aims to make the conceptual validation process more transparent and illustrative for the user.